shadowspawn/forest-arborist/notes.md

 * test:fabonly: test the installed command (rather than the code)
 * test:install: check local (global) install as a proxy for publish+install
 * prepare: use the new npm 4 onwards hook!
 (Called before publish and after install.)
-* tsc: just a convenience for people without typescript globally installed
+* tsc: convenience for people without typescript globally installed (see also npx now)

 ## Patterns